corda/corda-solutions/bn-apps/cordapp-updates-distribution/README.md

 CorDapp Distribution Service
 ============================

-**Please note that this README and some KDocs mention about corda-based transports, which are currently not supported and will be released in the future versions**.

 CorDapp Distribution Service allows Corda network operators to distribute CorDapp updates to their network participants.
 Please see [this](./design/design.md) design doc for more details on the technical implementation.

 CorDapp Distribution Service utilises Maven repositories for artifact distribution (as CorDapps are effectively fat-jars).
 Network participants periodically query a remote repository for updates and download them locally.
 Installation of updates is not automated yet.
 Corda node administrators need to stop / update / restart their nodes manually.